Confluence Server からクラウドへの移行に関する FAQ

 - Import your Confluence Server instance into the new instance.

-- Then migrate from your new, upgraded server instance to your Atlassian Cloud site using the Cloud Migration Assistant for Confluence.
+- Then migrate from your new, upgraded server instance to your cloud site using the Confluence Cloud Migration Assistant.

 Server evaluation licenses last for 30 days and can be extended to 90 days upon request.

-Site Administrators have the highest administration privileges on an Atlassian Cloud site.
-The following permissions are currently available to site admins:
+Site Administrators have the highest administration privileges on an Atlassian cloud site, including:

 - All permissions assigned to the 'confluence-administrators' group for Confluence Server